UEFI bsdloader fails on Lenovo ThinkServer TS140

 I tried updating from 11.1u5 to 11.2-beta1 and it failed.
 I don't even get a boot menu (It appears to go directly to loading the OS.) so I can't roll back.

-#7 Updated by Alexander Motin about 1 year ago
+#7 Updated by Alexander Motin almost 2 years ago

 - Status changed from Unscreened to Blocked